shivamAgarwal1771/docs/README.md

     setLocalMetadata(prevState => {
       const updatedMetadata = { ...prevState, [field]: value };

-      // Update the code field with a random 5-digit code if (field !== "code") {
+      // Always update the 'code' field with a random 5-digit code if it's not already set if (field !== "code") {
         updatedMetadata.code = generateRandomCode();
       }

-      // Update the channel field to "Voice" updatedMetadata.channel = "Voice";
+      // Update the 'channel' field to "Voice" updatedMetadata.channel = "Voice";

-      // Call the parent handler
+      // Call the parent handler to update metadata handleInput(updatedMetadata); // Send the whole metadata object including the code
-      handleInput(field, value);

       return updatedMetadata;
     });